Special Baggage and Sports Equipment

 The items listed below will be accepted as Checked Baggage for a $75 each way charge.

-- Bicycles (defined as nonmotorized and having a single seat) properly packed in a bicycle box or hardsided case larger than 62 inches in total dimensions will be accepted as Checked Baggage.
+- Bicycles (defined as nonmotorized and having a single seat) properly packed in a bicycle box or hard-sided case from 51 to 100 pounds in weight or 62 to 80 inches in total dimensions will be accepted for an overweight and oversize baggage fee of $75 per item.
 Pedals and handlebars must be removed and packaged in protective materials so as not to be damaged by or cause damage to other Baggage.
-Bicycles packaged in cardboard or softsided cases will be transported as conditionally accepted items.
+Bicycles packaged in cardboard or soft sided cases will be transported as limited release items.
+Bicycles over 100 pounds in weight and 81 inches in total dimensions cannot be checked as baggage and can only be shipped as Cargo if the Customer is a known Shipper.

 - Javelins in a single bag, regardless of the number of javelins encased together, will be accepted.